tomas-fryza/avr-course/labs/04-lcd/README.md

 > The figure above was created by online [LCD Display Screenshot Generator](http://avtanski.net/projects/lcd/).
 >

-8. Use the PB2 pin to control the backlight of the LCD screen.
-(Optionaly: Create a new library function for this purpose.)
+8. Use the PB2 pin to control the back-light of the LCD screen.
+(Optionally: Create a new library function for this purpose.)

 <a name="part4"></a>